e-Bike Frame Styles Explained

 Lowstep

-Also known as: Step-Through, Easy-Entry, Wave, Open Frame
+Also known as: Step-Through, Easy-Entry, Wave

 Stagger